 Normally held in late May to the start of June, English Wine Week plans to return on revised dates in 2020 to celebrate the hundreds of vineyards that operate all over Britain.
 It’s a chance to discover new flavours and to imagine wandering among the ripening vines as the year’s crop grows at pace.
 With more than 550 vineyards across the UK, the majority can be found in England – and especially in the south – where the topography, soil and climate provide ideal growing conditions for sparkling wines.

 Vineyards across the northern hemisphere start to spring into life in May/June, as the first small bunches of grapes begin to appear.
-While you aren’t able to visit just yet, you can take a look behind the scenes into the everyday workings of an English vineyard, with a short virtual tour of the Woodchester Valley Vineyard.
-Located in the heart of the picturesque Cotswolds countryside, you can glean an insight into the world of winemaking and the processes involved, and get dreaming of when you can tour its lush green fields in future.
+While wine fans aren’t able to visit just yet, they can take a look behind the scenes into the everyday workings of an English vineyard, with a short virtual tour of the Woodchester Valley Vineyard.
+Located in the heart of the picturesque Cotswolds countryside, viewers can glean an insight into the world of winemaking and the processes involved, and get dreaming of when they can tour its lush green fields in future.

 Britain is also renowned for its whisky, with Scotland home to more than 120 distilleries spread across five areas.
 Discover more about Scotland’s national drink, its distinctive tastes, and how it is made by exploring the distilleries virtually with VisitScotland’s Whisky Map – great for planning a tour of the region’s whisky heritage in the future.